Peter Hoffmann

 Structured Logging with Python and CEE Syslog Handler

 Today we have released cee_syslog_handler version 0.3.1.
-The cee_syslog_handler is an extension to the python syslog logging handler with support for structured json messages.
+The cee_syslog_handler is an extension to the python syslog logging handler with support for structured JSON messages.
 The message formatting is the same as in graypy.
-While the mitre common event expression project is dead, the @cee: cookie lives on as a way to define json messages in the rsyslog message normalization module.
+While the mitre common event expression project is discontinued, the @cee: cookie lives on as a way to define JSON messages in the rsyslog message normalization module.

 from cee_syslog_handler import CeeSysLogHandler